Jarren Duran Player Props: Red Sox vs. Twins

 - Duran hit .221 with 14 doubles, three triples, three home runs and 14 walks.

-- Including the 58 games he played in last season, he homered in three of them (5.2%), leaving the ballpark in 1.3% of his trips to the dish.
+- Including the 58 games he played in last season, he homered in three of them (5.2%), taking the pitcher deep in 1.3% of his trips to home plate.

-- In 20.7% of his games a season ago (12 of 58), Duran drove home a run.
-In four of those games (6.9%) he recorded two or more RBIs, and he had three or more in one contest.
+- In 20.7% of his 58 games a year ago, Duran drove in a run (12 times).
+He also had four games with multiple RBIs (6.9%), and three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.